 "These days virtually all products and processes have some proprietary aspects", he says.
-"That is why we share design concepts - not proprietary information.
+"That is why we share design concepts not proprietary information.
 This is an important distinction that allows us to help our OEM customers achieve their goals in a unique manner, and yet protect their product and process information at the same time."

-www.intekcorp.com .
+For more information visit the web site: www.intekcorp.com